nkashyap14/Zettelkasen/Zettelkasten/relational database.md

 - A type of database that organizes [[data]] into one or more tables of rows and columns with a [[primary key|unique key]] identifying each row
 - Allows for data to be easily organized and retrieved using [[SQL|Structured Query Language]]
+- Query optimizer automatically decides which parts of the query to execute and in which order and what indexes to use

 ---
 Links :: [[Computer Science]] [[Database]] [[System Design]]